 There is a 10% tuition discount for Lesley Alumni, Cambridge, Mass. residents, seniors ages 55+, and Cambridge Public School teachers for some campus-based courses within our Adult Bachelor's programs.
 Some restrictions apply.
 Inquire about the discount when you register.

 If you decide to pursue a master's degree in one of our campus-based programs immediately after completing your bachelor's degree at Lesley, you may be eligible to receive 12 free graduate credits.
 The Lesley Dividend award is for Lesley students who have earned a minimum GPA of 3.6 in their undergraduate studies, were in an undergraduate program here for six consecutive semesters, and are enrolling full-time in one of our master's degree programs.

 Federal loans help students finance a college education by borrowing federally backed funds at a reasonable interest rate.
-Federal Direct Stafford Loans and Federal Perkins Loans do not require a credit history or credit check.
-These loans are in the student's name only.

 Getting a loan from a private lender is one way to make up the difference between your education costs and the funding you have received from other sources.
 Before pursuing a private education loan, we recommend that you first research funding options, such as scholarships, grants, and state or federal loans.

 Work part-time to cover personal expenses, tuition, or fees.
 We have two work programs available for undergraduate and graduate students — Federal Work Study, and Lesley Works.
 Pursue student employment through one of these two programs.
 You can also contact our Career Resource Center for a listing of jobs located off campus.